Search

 By Mike Bennighof, Ph.D.

-Arctic Convoy is a big game, with two operational maps, divided into offset square sea zones, that cover the far northern seas from Iceland to Siberia.
+North Cape is a big game, with two operational maps, divided into offset square sea zones, that cover the far northern seas from Iceland to Siberia.
 They don’t overlap with the North Atlantic maps from Bismarck, as the Bismarck maps were drawn using a different global projection and we needed with a fresh projection from the North Pole to keep Iceland and Archangel at their proper relationship.

 And we have just over 2 1/2 sheets of playing pieces, with all the expected ships and planes.
 The Germans don’t have many warships, but then, they don’t really need many.
 There’s a lot of gray water in which to hide, the weather’s going to protect them from Allied air searches, and they pretty much know where the convoys have to pass.
 The Allies have most of the Royal Navy, plus a large contingent of American ships and Canadian, Polish and Soviet vessels, too.
-There’s even a tiny Norwegian element and a lone Australian ship.
+There’s even a tiny Free Norwegian contingent and a lone Australian ship.

 For once in the Second World War at Sea series, the Germans have air superiority.
 Except for some long-range search planes and a small Red Air Force element, the only planes the Allies are going to deploy over the convoys are those they bring with them.
 Aircraft carriers are vital to cover the merchant ships, yet in the abominable weather they will have a hard time keeping their planes aloft.

-The previous edition had 26 scenarios; 20 of those were operational scenarios (the ones that use the ocean map, where you move the task forces and try to find or elude the enemy) and six were battle scenarios (taking place only on the Tactical Map, where ships move and fire at each other with guns and torpedoes – operational scenarios can also give rise to battles).
+The old Arctic Convoy had 26 scenarios; 20 of those were operational scenarios (the ones that use the ocean map, where you move the task forces and try to find or elude the enemy) and six were battle scenarios (taking place only on the Tactical Map, where ships move and fire at each other with guns and torpedoes – operational scenarios can also give rise to battles).
 That’s a lot of scenarios for most wargames, and it was a lot for Arctic Convoy as well.

-The existing operational scenarios do a good job of covering the story of the Murmansk Run, from the fall of 1941 until early 1944.
+The existing operational scenarios did a good job of covering the story of the Murmansk Run, from the fall of 1941 until early 1944.
 The famous convoy battles are in there: Battle of the Barents Sea, North Cape, PQ.17 and many more.
 There are also lesser-known actions, like German-Soviet destroyer clashes along the coast of Lapland and the armored cruiser Scheer’s raid along the Soviet north coast.

 In terms of play, the Allies are usually trying to push convoys along a known route, in the face of enemy aircraft, surface ships and submarines.
 The Axis has only limited force, but can concentrate it at a single point.
 The German surface fleet can actually muster a respectable force, with the battleships Tirpitz and Scharnhorst supplemented by cruisers and destroyers.
 In the dark northern waters far from any air bases, there are plenty of opportunities for surface action.

 And that’s where the game format can be useful in studying a historical event.
 “Stupidity” is the weak or lazy historian’s answer to events they don’t understand.
 Stupid people most definitely rise to positions of great power; I can hear one prattling on over the radio news program running the background while I work.
-But very intelligent and experienced people can make decisions that, in retrospect, appear to be stupid – often because of factors they did not know about at all, or were aware and gave them too much credence, or too little.
+But very intelligent and experienced people can make decisions that, in retrospect, appear to be stupid – often because of factors they did not know about at all, or they were aware and gave these elements too much credence, or too little.
 Or simply through stress, or poor information flow, or just an unlucky day.

 It’s hard to quantify that in a monograph (academic-speak for “book”), but a well-done game can present the player with the decision tree and show some of the factors that don’t always make it into the history books.
 Rather than lazily reaching for the “stupid” label, we can dig deeply into the “Why?” of an event.
 Why was a decision made, the way it was made, at the time it was made?